truchas/truchas/src/truchas/physics/enclosure_radiation/README.txt

   the 3D heat transport problem.
 The fully coupled 3D heat transport problem may involve multiple rad_problem objects, one for each independent enclosure.

-ER_file.F90
+rad_encl_file_type.F90
-  This module provides procedures for interacting with the NetCDF radiation enclosure disk file, for both reading and writing data.
+  This defines the rad_encl_file derived type, which provides the interface to the radiation enclosure disk file, for both reading and writing data.

 ER_input.F90
   This module provides the interface to input data.
 It provides procedures